-Shanghai Auto entered into intellectual property license agreements with our VIEs in 2017, pursuant to which Shanghai Auto grants to the VIEs non-exclusive licenses to use certain intellectual property rights as listed in these agreements during the VIEs' normal business operations in the PRC.
-The VIEs pay Shanghai Auto license fees on a monthly basis.
+Shanghai Auto entered into intellectual property license agreements with Qianxiang Changda in 2017, and Zhejiang Kaixin entered into intellectual property license agreements with Zhejiang Jieying in 2021, pursuant to which Shanghai Auto/Zhejiang Kaixin grants to the Kaixin VIEs non-exclusive licenses to use certain intellectual property rights as listed in these agreements during the Kaixin VIEs' normal business operations in the PRC.
+The Kaixin VIEs pay Shanghai Auto/Zhejiang Kaixin license fees on a monthly basis.
 The parties have made record filings of copies of these agreements to the relevant authorities subject to the requirements of the PRC law.
 The term of each intellectual property license agreement is five years and will be automatically extended for an additional one year unless either party provides the other party with prior written notice of termination.